 How much are wedding bands?
 Wedding bands range from $150 to $25,000 and more depending on the style and type of precious metal.

-Yellow gold: Female yellow gold wedding bands with pavé diamonds cost approximately $1,000 like this French pavé ring.
-Male wedding bands made of yellow gold cost anywhere from $225 to $3,150, like these examples of simple and intricate rings.
+Yellow gold: Female yellow gold wedding bands with pavé diamonds cost approximately $1,000 like this French pavé ring from Blue Nile.
+Male wedding bands made of yellow gold cost anywhere from $225 to several thousands of dollars.

-Rose gold: The cost of rose gold wedding bands spans a range, including $250 for a mini pave diamond band to $3,990 for an eternity ring.
+Rose gold: The cost of rose gold wedding bands spans a range, including $250 for a mini pave diamond band from Blue Nile to $3,990 for an eternity ring.
 For men’s bands, the costs start around $225 for a classic style like this band on Blue Nile and go up to $2,000 or more.

 Traditionally, the groom buys the wedding band for the bride, and the bride buys the wedding band for the groom.
 This can be seen as a romantic gesture—a gift of love and commitment exchanged on the wedding day.